Small Bedroom Decor Ideas

 5. Re-imagine Every Corner

-One thing about small spaces is you do not have an inch to waste.
+One thing about small bedroom design is you do not have an inch to waste.
 I like to think of alternative ways a corner or a nook might be used.
+Often cramped rooms end up having walls or areas that aren’t big enough for a dresser but could be just as functional.

 6. Choose Multi-Functional Furniture